darienmt/darienmt.github.io/_posts/2016-12-17-local-docker-with-centos-7.markdown

 Great!
 We have Docker installed and running, but we cannot access it from our local station yet.

 # Configuring Docker daemon
-By default, Docker daemon listen on [unix:///var/run/docker.sock](https://docs.docker.com/engine/reference/api/docker_remote_api/), we need to configure it to listen to a TCP port we can access outside the server.
+By default, Docker daemon listen on [unix:///var/run/docker.sock](https://docs.docker.com/engine/reference/api/docker_remote_api/), we need to configure it to listen on a TCP port we can access outside the server.
 We need to follow the instruction on another page: <https://docs.docker.com/engine/admin/#configuring-docker-1>

 Here is the command summary: